Nerea Calvillo (Associate Professor)

 My work investigates the material, technological, political and social dimensions of environmental pollution.
 This has led me to analyse notions of toxicity, digital infrastructures of environmental monitoring, DIY and collaborative forms of production, smart cities, and feminist approaches to sensing the environment, among others.
-I am founder of the collaborative visualisation project In the Air and the architecture office C+arquitectos, and my current work is on toxic politics, pollen and queer urban political ecologies.
+I am founder of the collaborative visualisation project In the Air and the architecture office C+arquitectas.
+My current work is on toxic politics, pollen and queer urban political ecologies.

 Co-I. Belmont Forum/ESRC/FAPESP/BMBF “Waterproofing Data: engaging stakeholders in sustainable flood risk governance for urban resilience”, (€1m, awarded Jun/2018-May/2021).
 Funding under the “Transformations for Sustainability”/Norface programme delivered in the UK by the ESRC under the Global Challenges Research Fund.